kubedb/cli/docs/guides/elasticsearch/monitoring/using-builtin-prometheus.md

 prometheus.io/scrape=true
 ```

-The prometheus server will discover the service endpoint aka `Elasticsearch Exporter` using these specifications and will scrap metrics from exporter.
+The prometheus server will discover the service endpoint using these specifications and will scrape metrics from exporter.

 ## Deploy and configure Prometheus server